-Pamela Lynn Neal was born on July 18, 1960 and graduated from Cherry Creek High School in 1978.
-After high school, she attended Western State College at Gunnison before heading to Alaska for a year, where she photographed the wilderness.
-After Alaska, she went to Maine with her parents and returned to Colorado a short time later where she landed a bank teller job with Key Savings and Loan, 3501 South Broadway in Englewood.
+Pamela Lynne Neal was born on July 18, 1960, and graduated from Cherry Creek High School in Greenwood Village, Colorado, in 1978.
+Following high school, she attended Western State College at Gunnison before heading to Alaska for a year.
+She later went to Maine with her parents and returned to Colorado, where she landed a bank teller job with Key Savings and Loan, 3501 South Broadway in Englewood.

-On March 31, 1983, Pamela left work on a lunch break at 1:30 p.m and walked two blocks east to another bank to cash a check.
-She took out several hundred dollars and stuffed the wad of Money into her coat pocket.
-Afterwards, she stopped at a Safeway grocery store where she bought a lottery ticket, a pack of Winston cigarettes, and a delicatessen lunch.
+On March 31, 1983, Pamela left work on her lunch break at 1:30 p.m. and walked two blocks east to another bank to cash a check.
+She withdrew several hundred dollars and stuffed the money into her coat pocket.
+Afterward, she stopped at a Safeway grocery store to buy a lottery ticket, a pack of Winston cigarettes, and a delicatessen lunch.

 When Darlene arrived, the entrance door was ajar.
-Darlene called her boss who then called police.
+She called her boss, who then called the police.

-The lottery ticket she purchased at Safeway was still inside her wallet in her purse, which was next to the coffee table.
-Pamela had not scratched off the lottery ticket, and the unopened pack of Winston’s and another half a pack, were left behind.
+The lottery ticket she purchased at Safeway was still inside her wallet in her purse next to the coffee table.
+Pamela had not scratched off the lottery ticket, and the unopened pack of Winston’s and a half-pack were left behind.

-There were no signs of a struggle; however all signs pointed toward an abduction.
-Neighbors did not see or hear anything unusual, and a thorough search of her apartment turned up no evidence into her disappearance.
+There were no signs of a struggle; however, all signs pointed toward an abduction.
+Neighbors did not see or hear anything unusual, and a thorough search of her apartment showed no evidence of her disappearance.

 Despite a massive search and investigation into Pamela’s abduction, she was never found.
-However, her case is listed as a homicide, not a missing person’s case.
+Her case is listed as a homicide, not a missing person’s case.

 - The main one is that someone followed Pamela into her apartment, kidnapped her, and then forced the young woman down two flights of stairs.

-Nine months after Pamela’s disappearance, 17-year-old Melissa Lou Chase was found beaten to death under a bridge in Englewood on December 8, 1983.
+Nine months after Pamela’s disappearance, Melissa Lou Chase, 17, was found beaten to death under a bridge in Englewood on December 8, 1983.
 Her live-in boyfriend was the one who found her body.
 He was never named in news reports.
-The last time Melissa had been seen alive was around 5:30 p.m. the night before, after she finished her shift at Phillips 66 service station at Union Avenue and Broadway.
+The last time Melissa was seen alive was around 5:30 p.m. the night before, after she had finished her shift at Phillips 66 service station at Union Avenue and Broadway.

 Three years before Pamela disappeared, 21-year-old Helene Pruszynski was found murdered on January 18, 1980.
 She was nude below the waist, and her hands were bound behind her back.
 She had been raped repeatedly and stabbed nine times in her back.

-Pruszynski had established a pattern in which she would leave work at the radio station at 16th and Broadway in Denver and catch a bus at around 6:10 p.m. at Broadway and 14th Avenue.
-She would ride south until she got off at South Broadway and Union Avenue (Mitchell).
+Pruszynski had established a pattern in which she would leave work at the radio station at 16th and Broadway in Denver and catch a bus around 6:10 p.m. at Broadway and 14th Avenue.
+She would ride south until she got off at South Broadway and Union Avenue.
+(Mitchell 2017)

-Two weeks before Helene was murdered, another young girl had been sexually assaulted after getting off a bus on South Broadway .
+Two weeks before Helene’s murder, another young girl was sexually assaulted after getting off a bus on South Broadway.

 The main suspect in Helene’s case is Kenyon Battles Tolerton.
 He is currently incarcerated for the 1993 rape and murder of a 14-year-old.
-He was considered a person of interest in Pamela’s case until investigators discovered he had been in prison for another crime at the time of her disappearance.
+Police considered Tolerton a person of interest in Pamela’s case until investigators discovered he had been in prison for another crime at the time of her disappearance.

 If you have any information in this case, please call the Englewood Police Department at (303) 762-2460.